djeb20/fastsverl/README.md

 For a detailed view of the qualitative results (e.g. behaviour, outcome, and prediction explanations for states in the Mastermind domains), please see the separate README located at:
 `experiments/fastsverl/README.md`

+**Note:** The results visualised in that README focus on the **off-policy outcome explanations**.
+The corresponding **on-policy** outcome explanations are included as files in the same directory but are not presented in the markdown.
+This is because the on-policy explanations were found to be erratic, suggesting potential instability as the domains scale.
+Investigating this is an important avenue for future work.

 ## Using FastSVERL for Your Own Research

 You can easily adapt FastSVERL to new environments and agents.